Florence is a modern-day belle of a city that hums history, character, and southern charm.

-In addition to beer, the place also offers wine tasting and a number of mouth-watering dishes to make your experience more memorable.
+In addition to beer, the place also offers wine tasting and several mouth-watering dishes to make your experience more memorable.

 The enduring existence and classical detailing of the Florence Library provide a fitting background for the primary public building in this small southern city.

-The library not only provides access to books but also audiocassettes, CDs, local history and genealogical collection, the internet as well as other reference services.
-All the services offered are free of cost to the citizens of Florence.
+The library provides access to books and audiocassettes, CDs, the local history and genealogical collection, the internet, and other reference services.

-Although it is not necessary to make an appointment for your picking session, it is advisable to call ahead just to make sure there are plenty of berries and no weather-related delays
+Although it is not necessary to make an appointment for your picking session, it is advisable to call ahead to make sure there are plenty of berries and no weather-related delays.

 Gather Blessings at the First Presbyterian Church